-- 17 A student may be identified as underachieving in one or more subject area on the basis of:

-- Data from SISRA (after each data capture)
+- 18 A student may be identified as underachieving in one or more subject area on the basis of: - Data from SISRA (after each data capture)

 - Head of Year / Curriculum Leader meetings

 - Staff referrals

-- 18 Individual subjects will monitor student performance and contact parents / carers where necessary if the underachievement is in a single subject.
-This will be supported by the Assistant

-Director of Sixth Form (Head of Year 13) who is accountable for student attainment and progress.
+- 19 Individual subjects will monitor student performance and contact parents / carers where necessary if the underachievement is in a single subject.
+This will be supported by the Head of Year who is accountable for student attainment and progress.

-The student will meet with Assistant Director of Sixth Form and be placed on an academic mentoring report for three weeks.
+The student will meet with their Head of Yearand be placed on an academic mentoring report..

 The report will include behaviour, attitude to learning, homework, independent study and attainment.
 A letter will be sent to parents / carers to inform them of this decision and invite them to attend the meeting.

-- A review meeting will be held with the Assistant Director of Sixth Form to review progress.
-A decision will be made during the meeting on which course of action to follow: - The student comes off report if a significant improvement has been made - The student remains on report for a further three weeks if necessary - The Assistant Director of Sixth Form arranges a meeting with parents if no improvement has been made and a verbal warning is issued (Stage 3 automatically activated)
+- A review meeting will be held with the Head of Year to review progress.
+A decision will be made during the meeting on which course of action to follow: - The student comes off report if a significant improvement has been made - The student remains on report for a further three weeks if necessary - The Head of Year arranges a meeting with parents if no improvement has been made and a verbal warning is issued (Stage 3 automatically activated)

-21 The student continues on report after the meeting and meets with the Assistant Director of Sixth Form once a week for four weeks.
+The student continues on report after the meeting and meets with the Head of Year once a week for four weeks.
 A letter will be sent to parents / carers informing them that failure to improve may result in the loss of the Sixth Form place.

-If improvement is not significant after four weeks, the Assistant Director of Sixth Form will arrange a meeting with parents / carers and the Director of Sixth Form to discuss future options.
+If improvement is not significant after four weeks, the Head of Year will arrange a meeting with parents / carers and the Director of Sixth Form to discuss future options.
 A formal written warning is issued which may result in loss of place at Alderbrook Sixth Form.